 - Championing the Space Force, which was officially formed by a bill passed by Congress

-The fine print: At the convention, the Republican party will formally adopt its platform for 2024, which includes a short space portion:
+The fine print: At the convention in July, the Republican party formally adopted its platform for 2024, which includes a short space portion:

 “Under Republican Leadership, the United States will create a robust Manufacturing Industry in Near Earth Orbit, send American Astronauts back to the Moon, and onward to Mars, and enhance partnerships with the rapidly expanding Commercial Space sector to revolutionize our ability to access, live in, and develop assets in Space.”